-Frank Tool Hire – SafeHire certified
+Frank Plant and Tool Hire – SafeHire certified

 The SafeHire standard has been developed by the Hire Association Europe (HAE) with assistance from the British Standards Institute (BSI).
-The certification proves that Frank Key Tool Hire are competent in safety, health, environment and quality, continuing to meet high standards of customer service through a well trained workforce.
+The certification proves that Frank Key Plant and Tool Hire are competent in safety, health, environment and quality, continuing to meet high standards of customer service through a well trained workforce.

 Make sure you are confident and trained to correctly use the tools you hire.

 We pride ourselves on providing exceptional service and advice.
-If you are unsure of how to use a tool properly please ask a member of the Frank Key Tool Hire team, who will be happy to advise you.
+If you are unsure of how to use a tool properly please ask a member of the Frank Key Plant and Tool Hire team, who will be happy to advise you.

 Personal Protective Equipment